Caixian-Wang/Assignment2-Distributed-Systems/README.md

 10. **Parse message bodies and attributes, and update DynamoDB tables:** Add Metadata Lambda parses the message body and attributes, and updates the metadata fields of the corresponding image in the DynamoDB table.

+11. **Exception will be thrown if it is invalid:** The Log Image Lambda checks the file type, and if it is invalid, it throws an exception and the message enters the SQS DLQ.